Linlithgow Area Guide

 Adjacent to the remains of Linlithgow Palace is St. Michaels Parish Church.
 It was constructed in the 15th century and is a complete example of a surviving late medieval church in Scotland.
 No wonder St Michael is Linlithgow’s patron saint, and the town’s motto is “St. Michael is kinde to straingers.”
 On the high street, you can see a statue of the saint holding the burgh coat of arms.

 Schools in Linlithgow approach their work positively, providing the best care and support possible so parents can rest assured that their children are in good hands.
 Nursery schools, primary schools, secondary schools, independent schools, and universities are all available, with Her Majesty’s Inspectorate of Education rating the schools as good.

 The M9 Motorway connects Linlithgow to central Edinburgh or Glasgow and is a 45-minute drive.
-The A803 road, which includes the High St of Linlithgow, is the town's primary east-west route, and the A706 is the town's primary north-south route.
+The A803 road, which includes the High St of Linlithgow, is the town’s primary east-west route, and the A706 is the town’s direct north-south route.

 Edinburgh Airport is the closest airport to Linlithgow – a 20-minute drive.

 The town’s main historical attraction is Linlithgow Palace, a Site of Specific Historical Interest and the perfect place to enjoy a picnic by the Loch.
 In 1424, James I of Scotland began construction on the current palace.
 While it is unroofed, it is still essentially complete in its apartments, though very few of the original furnishings have survived.
 In the 15th and 16th centuries, the palace was one of the principal residences of the monarchs of Scotland and an ideal place for royals to break the journey between Edinburgh Castle and Stirling Castle.